codeforamerica/Repository-Observer/README.md

 There is a function in 'lib.py' that operates on a JSON config file containing a list of repos represented by their name/owner

+If fetch is set, graphable time series of repo metrics will be sent to datadest.

 Install
 -------